 Third, Varoufakis goes a bit light on his exploration of the role of the U.S. military in the global paradigm he describes.
 Without a doubt, he identifies quite explicitly and astutely that the U.S. military enforces its economic interests.
 In fact, his explicit reference to a state of continual warfare waged by the United States since WWII is a crucial pillar of his analysis.
 But, on the other hand, these references are somewhat cursory and lack supporting evidence and an explanatory background, which has raised the ire of detractors and apologists for the status quo.
 Of course, informed readers will recognize that there is plenty of support for these points about U.S. militarism available elsewhere.
 For instance, William Blum‘s books like Killing Hope document these U.S. imperialist adventures of the post-WWII era, as do works by Michael Parenti and many others.
 Michael Hudson also frequently ties actions like the U.S.-sponsored coup in Ukraine to U.S. cold war and new cold war imperialism, including the sponsorship and promotion of “color revolutions”.
 And even popular writers tend to emphasize the U.S. military role in the Pinochet coup in Chile as a classic example of imposing U.S. economic interests through military force, even if its involvement is indirect and has the sheen of plausible deniability.

 Lastly, Varoufakis is a little sloppy in presenting evidence.
-This book could stand to have many more endnotes for sources, and and stricter adherence to the contents of cited sources.
+This book could stand to have many more endnotes for sources, and have stricter adherence to the contents of cited sources.
 For instance, he misquotes President Dwight Eisenhower’s famous “military-industrial complex” term, calling it instead the “military-industrial establishment”.
 Also, the occasional reference to funding budget deficits runs a bit askew of principles established by Modern Monetary Theory.
-While some of the gloss is understandable as a trade-off for making the book short and accessible, sometimes though, like with the Eisenhower (mis-)quote, it seems to reveal a cavalier approach to research.
+While some of the gloss is understandable as a trade-off for making the book short and accessible, sometimes, though, like with the Eisenhower (mis-)quote, it seems to reveal a cavalier approach to research.
 He could have stood to include more footnotes to further sources to allow readers the opportunity to seek out further information.
-Granted, Varoufakis is mostly correct, but the sloppiness and thin use of citation allows detractors to ignore the main substance of his arguments.
+Granted, Varoufakis is mostly correct, but the sloppiness and thin use of citation creates a slim opening for detractors to ignore the main substance of his arguments.

 This excellent book has found a solid audience through numerous reprints, and deservedly so.
 So much of the discussions of international business, finance and geopolitics that the news media presents in a confused and disconnected way comes into sharp focus when considered in light of the economic history Varoufakis’ recounts here.
 The “erratic” nature of some of his theories and recommendations might be off-putting to hardliners, but at the same time Varoufakis is writing in a much different geopolitical climate than a hundred years ago when the political left had enough of a base to actually seize control of multiple countries.
 So he tends to advocate for a sort of new “New Deal”.
 This kind of political “realism” leads to a few reformist compromises, less than fully satisfactory near-term prospects, and a bit of self-aggrandizement, but none of this undermines the basic value of the book.
 Anyone interested in this topic would do well to also read some of Michael Hudson’s books, such as Super Imperialism, Trade, Development and Foreign Debt (an impressive, if dry, discussion of how “free trade” ideology promises economic convergence between states while actually leading to polarization/inequality — Varoufakis tacitly adopts a similar perspective), and The Bubble and Beyond (discussing the post-2007 crash era from a historical perspective stretching back to ancient Mesopotamia).
 Steve Keen‘s writings may also provide a resource for anyone seeking to better understand some further context for Varoufakis’ generalized economic stances.
 And Ernest Mandel, as mentioned above, also has written on similar topics in a an earlier era.
 Hudson and Keen are best described as left-populists while Mandel was a marxist.